atedsimple/vsts-agent/customise.md

 # Push to Container Registry

-To avoid having to build an image on every Docker Host, the image should be pushed to [Docker Hub](https://docs.docker.com/docker-hub/repos/#pushing-a-docker-container-image-to-docker-hub) or [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli?tabs=azure-cli)
+To avoid having to build an image on every Docker Host, the image should be pushed to a container registry such as [Docker Hub](https://docs.docker.com/docker-hub/repos/#pushing-a-docker-container-image-to-docker-hub) or [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli?tabs=azure-cli).
+For local networks with limited internet speeds then using a Private Docker Registry could be an option.

 # Automate process with a Pipeline